alexvoss/mkdocs-material-fork/docs/insiders/benefits.md

 This section celebrates the milestones we’ve achieved thanks to our incredible sponsors.
-Those features were once part of Material for MkDocs Insiders, and therefore only available to our sponsors but are now available for all users.
+Those features were once part of Material for MkDocs Insiders, and therefore only available to our sponsors, and are now generally available to be used by all users.

 #### $ 14,000 – Goat's Horn